 Glucose intolerance is a condition in which the body does not respond optimally to the hormone insulin.
 This limits glucose uptake in the cells and can be viewed by elevated blood glucose values in spite of the body to produce enough insulin.

-Syndrome X is the term for a number of symptoms that can occur with insulin resistance.
-These include symptoms of high blood sugar, obesity primarily on the stomach, fatigue, high blood pressure, high cholesterol and possibly unwanted hair growth.
+Syndrome X is the term for a number of symptoms that can occur with Glucose intolerance.
+These include symptoms of high blood sugar, obesity primarily on the stomach, fatigue, high blood pressure, high cholesterol, and possibly unwanted hair growth.

-With the right diet elevated insulin production can be reduced and insulin’s ability to enhance transport of glucose into the cells.
-This may alleviate insulin resistance and reduce the risk of developing complications such as diabetes, atherosclerosis, obesity, cardiovascular problems and polycystic ovary syndrome (PCOS).
+With the right diet elevated insulin production can be reduced and insulin’s ability to enhance the transport of glucose into the cells.
+This may alleviate insulin resistance and reduce the risk of developing complications such as diabetes, atherosclerosis, obesity, cardiovascular problems, and polycystic ovary syndrome (PCOS).